Lilith in the 12th House: The Refusal Even You Cannot See

 Integration prompts

-- What refusal of mine is currently wearing the costume of an illness, a habit, or a run of bad luck?
+• What refusal of mine is currently wearing the costume of a habit, a delay, or a run of bad luck?

 Find Your Black Moon Lilith